Malawi Electoral Commission

 Malawi Electoral Commission (MEC) is an independent electoral management body charged with managing, organising and supervising presidential, parliamentary and local government elections in the Republic of Malawi.
-The Commission derives its mandate from the Constitution of Malawi and a set of enabling statutes, and is responsible for voter registration, boundary delimitation, candidate nomination, voter and civic education, results management and the conduct of referendums and by-elections.
+The Commission derives its mandate from the Constitution of Malawi and a set of enabling statutes, and is responsible for voter registration, boundary delimitation of constituencies, candidate nomination, voter and civic education, results management and the conduct of referendums and by-elections.

-It is the constitutionally established institution tasked with administering elections in Malawi.
+The MEC is the constitutionally established institution tasked with administering elections in Malawi.
 Created under the legal framework provided by the Constitution and supporting legislation (notably the Electoral Commission Act and the Parliamentary and Presidential Elections Act), MEC's stated mission is to deliver credible, transparent, inclusive and accessible elections in accordance with Malawian law.
 The Commission is composed of a Chairperson and multiple Commissioners appointed under statutory procedures and supported by a permanent secretariat and technical departments.

 History

 Origins and legal basis

 The modern institutional form of the Malawi Electoral Commission is grounded in Malawi’s post-1994 constitutional order and subsequent laws governing elections.
 The principal legal instruments that constitute Malawi’s electoral law include the Constitution (1995), the Parliamentary and Presidential Elections Act, the Local Government Elections Act and the Electoral Commission Act (1998).
 The Electoral Commission Act and related statutes set out MEC’s powers, appointment procedures, and operational responsibilities.